 rseq(0x7f9c274b9680, 0x20, 0, 0x53053053) = 0

-These syscalls are reponsible for setting up the thread-local memory used for multithreading.
-It’s really specific stuff that’s not worth going too much into.
+These syscalls are responsible for setting up the thread-local memory used for multithreading.
+It’s really specific stuff that’s not really worth going into.

 mprotect(0x7f9c27404000, 16384, PROT_READ) = 0